Abstract

 createHashthrough the account router’s admin validation path; - initialize manager state with

-admin,adminNonce = 0,transactionNonce = 0,sessionVerifiers = initialSessionVerifiers, andkeyRingHash; - emit
+admin,adminNonce = 0,transactionNonce = 0,sessionVerifiers = initialSessionVerifiers, activesessionVerifierInstances, andkeyRingHash; - emit

 AccountCreated(account, admin.verifier, adminHash, accountSalt, keyRingHash).